scalyr/scalyr-tool/README.md

     export scalyr_readconfig_token='YYY'
     export scalyr_writeconfig_token='ZZZ'

-The values for XXX, YYY, and ZZZ can be found at [scalyr.com/keys](https://www.scalyr.com/keys) -- look for "Read Logs", "Read Config", and "Write Config" tokens, respectively.
+The values for `XXX`, `YYY`, and `ZZZ` can be found at [scalyr.com/keys](https://www.scalyr.com/keys) -- look for "Read Logs", "Read Config", and "Write Config" tokens, respectively.

+For situations where neither argv nor a persistent environment variable is acceptable (e.g. long-running queries visible in `ps aux`, or CI pipelines), two safer alternatives are available:

+- `--token-stdin` -- pipe the token into the tool on stdin.
+The token never appears in the process argument list.
+This works for all commands except `put-file`, which reads file content from stdin.

+      security find-generic-password -a "$USER" -s "dataset-api-key-myteam" -w \
+        | scalyr query 'error' --token-stdin

+- `--token-fd N` -- pass the token on an already-open file descriptor.
+Works with all commands, including `put-file`.
+Use bash's `N< <(...)` redirect syntax to open the fd without touching argv.

+      scalyr put-file /scalyr/alerts --token-fd 3 3< <(cat ~/.scalyr-token)

 Setting a custom Scalyr server can be done using the `--server` argument but also via environment variable: